drigovz/visualstudio-docs.pt-br/docs/vs-2015/data-tools/accessing-data-in-visual-studio.md

  E muito mais...

- Muitos fornecedores de banco de dados e terceiros dão suporte à integração do Visual Studio por pacotes NuGet.
-Você pode explorar as ofertas em nuget.org ou por meio do Gerenciador de pacotes NuGet no Visual Studio (**ferramentas** > **Gerenciador de pacotes NuGet** > **gerenciar pacotes NuGet para solução**).
-Outros produtos de banco de dados se integram com o Visual Studio como uma extensão.
-Você pode procurar essas ofertas na galeria do Visual Studio navegando até **ferramentas** > **extensões e atualizações** e, em seguida, selecionando **online** no painel esquerdo da caixa de diálogo.
-Para obter mais informações, consulte [instalando sistemas de banco de dados, ferramentas e exemplos](../data-tools/installing-database-systems-tools-and-samples.md).
+ Many database vendors and third parties support Visual Studio integration by NuGet packages.
+You can explore the offerings on nuget.org or through the NuGet Package Manager in Visual Studio (**Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution**).
+Other database products integrate with Visual Studio as an extension.
+You can browse these offerings in the Visual Studio Gallery by navigating to **Tools** > **Extensions and Updates** and then selecting **Online** in the left pane of the dialog box.
+For more information, see [Installing database systems, tools, and samples](../data-tools/installing-database-systems-tools-and-samples.md).

 > [!NOTE]
-> O suporte estendido para o SQL Server 2005 foi encerrado em 12 de abril de 2016.
-Não há nenhuma garantia de que as ferramentas de dados no Visual Studio 2015 e posteriores continuarão a funcionar com o SQL Server 2005 após essa data.
-Para obter mais informações, consulte o [anúncio do fim do suporte para o SQL Server 2005](https://www.microsoft.com/sql-server/sql-server-2005).
+> O suporte estendido para o SQL Server 2005 terminou em 12 de abril de 2016.
+There is no guarantee that data tools in Visual Studio 2015 and later will continue to work with SQL Server 2005 after this date.
+For more information, see the [end-of-support announcement for SQL Server 2005](https://www.microsoft.com/sql-server/sql-server-2005).

 ### <a name="net-languages"></a>Linguagens .NET
- Todo o acesso a dados do .NET, incluindo o .NET Core, é baseado em ADO.NET, um conjunto de classes que define uma interface para acessar qualquer tipo de fonte de dados, relacional e não relacional.
-O Visual Studio tem várias ferramentas e designers que funcionam com o ADO.NET para ajudá-lo a se conectar a bancos de dados, manipular e apresentar os dados para o usuário.
-A documentação nesta seção descreve como usar essas ferramentas.
-Você também pode programar diretamente em relação aos objetos de comando ADO.NET.
-Para obter mais informações sobre como chamar as APIs ADO.NET diretamente, consulte [ADO.net](https://msdn.microsoft.com/library/e80y5yhx\(v=vs.110\).aspx) na biblioteca MSDN.
+ All .NET data access, including in .NET Core,  is based on ADO.NET, a set of classes that defines an interface for accessing any kind of data source, both relational and non-relational.
+Visual Studio has several tools and designers that work with ADO.NET to help you connect to databases, manipulate the data, and present the data to the user.
+The documentation in this section describes how to use those tools.
+You can also program directly against the ADO.NET command objects.
+For more information about calling the ADO.NET APIs directly, see [ADO.NET](https://msdn.microsoft.com/library/e80y5yhx\(v=vs.110\).aspx) in the MSDN Library.

- Para obter a documentação de acesso a dados especificamente relacionada ao ASP.NET, consulte [trabalhando com dados](https://docs.microsoft.com/aspnet/web-forms/overview/presenting-and-managing-data/) no site do ASP.net.
-Para obter um tutorial sobre como usar Entity Framework com o ASP.NET MVC, confira [introdução com Entity Framework 6 Code First usando o MVC 5](https://docs.microsoft.com/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application).
+ For data-access documentation specifically related to ASP.NET, see  [Working with Data](https://docs.microsoft.com/aspnet/web-forms/overview/presenting-and-managing-data/) on the ASP.NET site.
+For a tutorial on using Entity Framework with ASP.NET MVC, see [Getting Started with Entity Framework 6 Code First using MVC 5](https://docs.microsoft.com/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application).

- Os aplicativos Plataforma Universal do Windows (UWP) C# no ou Visual Basic podem usar o SDK do Microsoft Azure para .net para acessar o armazenamento do Azure e outros serviços do Azure.
-A classe Windows.
-Web.
-HttpClient permite a comunicação com qualquer serviço RESTful.
-Para obter mais informações, consulte [como se conectar a um servidor http usando Windows.
-Web. http](https://msdn.microsoft.com/library/windows/apps/dn469430.aspx).
+ Universal Windows Platform (UWP) apps in C# or Visual Basic can use the      Microsoft Azure SDK for .NET to access Azure Storage and other Azure services.
+The Windows.Web.HttpClient class enables communication with any RESTful service.
+For more information, see [How to connect to an HTTP server using Windows.Web.Http](https://msdn.microsoft.com/library/windows/apps/dn469430.aspx).

- Para o armazenamento de dados no computador local, a abordagem recomendada é usar o SQLite, que é executado no mesmo processo que o aplicativo.
-Se uma camada de ORM (mapeamento relacional de objeto) for necessária, você poderá usar Entity Framework.
-Para obter mais informações, consulte [acesso a dados](https://msdn.microsoft.com/windows/uwp/data-access/index) no Windows Developer Center.
+ For data storage on the local machine, the recommended approach is to use SQLite, which runs in the same process as the app.
+If an object-relational mapping (ORM) layer is required, you can use Entity Framework.
+For more information, see [Data access](https://msdn.microsoft.com/windows/uwp/data-access/index) in the Windows Developer Center.

- Se você estiver se conectando aos serviços do Azure, certifique-se de baixar as ferramentas mais recentes do [SDK do Azure](https://azure.microsoft.com/downloads/).
+ If you are connecting to Azure services, be sure to download the latest [Azure SDK tools](https://azure.microsoft.com/downloads/).

 #### <a name="data-providers"></a>Provedores de dados
- Para que um banco de dados seja consumível em ADO.NET, ele deve ter um provedor personalizado de *ADO.net* ou mais deve expor uma interface ODBC ou OLE DB.
-A Microsoft fornece uma [lista de provedores de dados ADO.net](https://msdn.microsoft.com/data/dd363565) para produtos SQL Server, bem como provedores de OLE DB e ODBC.
+ For a database to be consumable in ADO.NET, it must have a custom *ADO.NET data provider* or else must expose an ODBC or OLE DB interface.
+Microsoft provides a [list of ADO.NET data providers](https://msdn.microsoft.com/data/dd363565) for SQL Server products as well as ODBC and OLE DB providers.

 #### <a name="data-modeling"></a>Modelagem de dados
- No .NET, você tem três opções para modelar e manipular dados na memória depois de recuperá-los de uma fonte de dados:
+ In .NET, you have three choices for modeling and manipulating data in memory after you have retrieved it from a data source:

- Entity Framework a tecnologia de ORM da Microsoft preferida.
-Você pode usá-lo para programar em dados relacionais como objetos do .NET de primeira classe.
+ Entity Framework The preferred Microsoft ORM technology.
+You can use it to program against relational data as first-class .NET objects.
 Para novos aplicativos, deve ser a primeira opção padrão quando um modelo é necessário.
 Ele requer suporte personalizado do provedor de ADO.NET subjacente.

  LINQ to SQL um mapeador relacional de objeto de geração anterior.
 Ele funciona bem para cenários menos complexos, mas não está mais no desenvolvimento ativo.